devops-cohort/deama/README.md

 Account details has a one-to-many relationship with Scores table.

 ## Had to switch to websocket for game connection
+During development, I used Ajax requests from the client to poll the python flask server for information on the state of the snake game.
+This, I later realised, proved to be flawed because if the server location happened to be too far away (e.g from Manchester to Finland), the Ajax requests would not be processed as the connections kept dropping at almost 100% of the time.
+After thinking about the issue, I realised websockets would fix my problem and should also make the interaction between client and server smoother, so I went ahead and re-did the implementation of how the client would poll the server for information.
+It instead now uses a communicational system wherein after establishing a session, the client asks for information and waits for the server to respond, once the server responds, the client processes the information and sends another request for newer information.

 # Testing
 Testing was done using pytest and a coverage has also been supplied.
 Look at *References* for the link to the coverage.